etclabscore/classic-geth-supervisor.sh/README.md

     API in plain english:

     + It accepts one flag, `-m`, determining the margin of deviating percent from average that should be considered alert-worthy for etherbase share, increasing, decreasing, or nearing 50%.
-      The value can be a number between 1-26, by default is 5.
+      The value can be a number between 1-24, by default is 5.
     + It accepts _n_ arguments, where each is an executable alerting script.
-See below for the data they're receive and how they'll receive it.
+See below for the data they'll receive and how they'll receive it.
     + It prints all `echo`s to `stderr`, since it's purpose in life is not to print things to the shell, but to provide given subsequent interfaces with data.

     ```sh